polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/acquire-a-testnet-slot.md

 ## Next steps

-After rigorous testing and validation of the parachain on a test network like Rococo, you can consider joining a production such as [Kusama](https://kusama.network/) though a [slot auction](https://guide.kusama.network/docs/learn-auction/).
+After rigorous testing and validation of the parachain on a test network like Rococo, you can consider joining a production network such as [Kusama](https://kusama.network/) though a [slot auction](https://guide.kusama.network/docs/learn-auction/).